-Late arrivals to clinical will not be tolerated and will demonstrate a pattern of unprofessional behavior.
+Late arrivals to clinical will not be tolerated.
 If a student is going to be late, the student must notify both the clinical coordinator and clinical preceptor.
 One minute pass the starting time will be considered tardy.
 All late arrival times must be made up by the student.
 A student, who is a minimum of 15 minutes late, must make up 1 hour of clinical time.